Milestone #15086: Onboard ICARUS

 OK, sorting code on feature/wketchum_SortingUpdate.
 I haven't tried to build or test lest I interrupt my environment: gonna kick back to Gianluca for that.

-#4 Updated by Gianluca Petrillo over 2 years ago
+#4 Updated by Gianluca Petrillo about 4 years ago

 I have run a wire dump1 of the "reference" geometry in